rutvikjoshi63/MarsRover/Resources/SLAM.md

 When using the metro type of representation of the map likely to have topological maps When using the lateral & longitudinal type of representation of the map likely to have metric maps

+In general a metric representation is more sensitive to sensor noise than a topological representation.

 The Turtlebot uses a SLAM implementation called “gmapping”, and a laser scanner to gather information about the environment and build a map